ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/configmap/using-configmap-for-enironment-variables/supplying-only-specific-environment-variables-from-configmap.md

               value: value1
             - name: key2
               value: value2
-            envFrom:
-            - configMapRef:
+            - name: foo1
+              valueFrom:
+                configMapKeyRef:
                   name: my-configmap
+                  key: foo1
     ```

 Observe the following:

-- We are using `env` keyword to supply a list of environment variables
+- We are using `env` keyword to supply a list of environment variables.
-- We are also using `envFrom` keyword to supply a list of environment variables from the ConfigMap `my-configmap`
+- We are also using `valueFrom` keyword to get the value of the key `foo1` in the ConfigMap `my-configmap` and then setting it as the value of an environment variable named `foo1`.

 Apply the manifest to create deployment: